prebid/prebid.github.io/dev-docs/modules/userId.md

 ### Prebid Server Adapters

-Bidders that want to support the User ID module in Prebid Server, need to update their server-side bid adapter to read the desired OpenRTB 'user.ext.eids.source' object and forward the relevant values to their endpoint.
+Bidders that want to support the User ID module in Prebid Server need to update their server-side bid adapter to read the desired OpenRTB 'user.ext.eids.source' object and forward the relevant values to their endpoint.

 See the [Prebid.js EIDs javascript source](https://github.com/prebid/Prebid.js/blob/master/modules/userId/eids.js) for the definitive list of user EID sources.